What is Runtype?

 Platform keys and BYOK

-Runtype provides Platform keys so you can start building without setting up provider accounts first.
+Runtype provides Platform keys so you can start building without setting up provider accounts first to access popular AI models and tools.
 If you prefer to use your own provider credentials, you can set up BYOK in your account settings.

 Platform keys let you try any supported model right away.
 You can always switch to your own keys later.